KwonVitalLab/KwonVitalLab.github.io/teaching/2025-Fall/ML-long.md

       - what are the machine learning methods you plan to apply or improve on?
       - What are the experiments you plan to run and how do you plan to evaluate the algorithms?

-      You are not obligated to stick to what you propose, but this is to ensure you've done the appropriate literature search and have an initial plan of attack.
+      You are not obligated to stick to what you propose, but this is to ensure you've done the appropriate literature search and have an initial plan.

     - Potential Pitfalls and Mitigation Strategies. \